3.5 C

 Stockholm, the enchanting capital of Sweden, is not just a hub of culture and history above ground, but also below.
 The Stockholm metro, or “Tunnelbana,” is celebrated as the world’s longest art gallery, stretching 110 kilometers with over 100 stations, where art meets transport in a truly unique way.

-A Brief History of Stockholm’s Metro
+A brief history of Stockholm’s metro

 The Stockholm metro system was inaugurated in 1950, and since then, it has become an integral part of the city’s infrastructure and culture.
 Initially designed to ease urban congestion, it quickly evolved into a canvas for art.
 Today, more than 90 of its stations feature art installations crafted by 150 artists over several decades, making it a vibrant journey through contemporary and historical Swedish themes.